 goodbre.ws was a project borne out of my last year in the Rollins College Computer Science department.
 As a senior in the honors program, I was expected to produce, present, and defend an exceptional capstone project for and to the faculty.
 I chose to build my own collaborative filtering system based on the Jaccardian Similarity Coefficient.
 To provide a practical application for this system, I created goodbre.ws, a recommendation website for beer written in Ruby on Rails.
 The site was unexpectedly featured on Lifehacker and The Huffington Post.Recommendable 2012 - 2018

 Recommendable is a Ruby library that I extracted from goodbre.ws.
 It is a drop-in recommender system for Ruby applications using Likes and Dislikes.
 Ratings and recommendations are stored in Redis to utilize fast set mathematics for collaborative filtering.rack-console 2014 - 2018

 rack-console is a Ruby gem to provide an interactive Ruby interpreter for any

 Rack-based web application.
 Think of it like

 rails console for

 everything but Rails.

-Sunscreen is a Mac OS X app that I wrote for fun.
-It's a lightweight menu bar app that changes your desktop wallpaper based on local sunrise and sunset times.
-Sunscreen was my first (of hopefully many) forays into Swift and developing in Apple's Xcode development environment.
+Sunscreen is a macOS app that I wrote for fun.
+A lightweight menu bar app that changes your desktop wallpaper based on local sunrise and sunset times, Sunscreen was my first (but hopefully not last) foray into Swift and Xcode.

 EducationRollins College 2007 - 2011 Computer Science, B.A.H.